psevestre/openid-fapi/Financial_API_WD_002.md

 ## 9. Privacy Considerations

-* If the client is to be user per user, the client certificate will provide the means for the websites that belongs to different administrative domains to collude and collate the user's access.
+* If the client is to be used by a single user, the client certificate will provide the means for the websites that belongs to different administrative domains to collude and correlate the user's access.
   For this reason, public clients that reside on a user's terminal should avoid [MTLS] and use [TOKB] instead.